-In the week of September 11th, we’ll send out the practical setup.
+In the week before the workshop, we’ll send out the practical setup.
 This includes cloning a template application, making sure it compiles and the tests run.

-We’ll plan a slot on September 15 to help you out with the setup if needed.
+We’ll also plan a slot to help you out with the setup if needed.

 I liked the exercises, the reviewing of the exercices, the presentation of the different theory parts, and the discussions.
 I'll be thinking more about design, and also will do more experiments with design in the near future.